nailen1/aws_s3_controller/README.md

 ## Description

 - A collection of natural language-like utility functions to intuitively and easily control AWS's cloud object storage resource, S3.
-- Manage, interact with, and handle S3 just like your local storage.
+- Control S3.
+Manage, interact with, and handle S3 just like your local storage.

 *AWS: Amazon Web Services
 *S3: Simple Storage Service in AWS